Spearfoot/disk-burnin-and-testing/README.md

 ## FreeBSD / FreeNAS Notes

-Before using the script on FreeBSD systems (including FreeNAS) you must first execute this ´sysctl´ command to alter the kernel's geometry debug flags.
+Before using the script on FreeBSD systems (including FreeNAS) you must first execute this `sysctl` command to alter the kernel's geometry debug flags.
 This allows `badblocks` to write to the entire disk:

 `sysctl kern.geom.debugflags=0x10`